papa0four/practice/threading/README.md

 ---> chmod +x run && ./run

 # Client Usage
-Because the client application is written in python, the user can enter the following into the command line: python3 client.py 127.0.0.1 [ip address of the server] 31337 [specified port used]
+Because the client application is written in python, the user can enter the following into the command line: <br />
+python3 client.py 127.0.0.1 [ip address of the server] 31337 [specified port used]

 Once run, the client application menu will appear to the user.
 Additionally, built into the application [menu option 4] is a brief help menu to explain what each option allows.
 While running, the user can select an option from the menu [1 - 5] where each will briefly prompt the user as to the next step, **SO PLEASE READ EACH PROMPT**